 When you think of having a healthy heart, cholesterol is a word that may come up often.
 This is because having too much cholesterol in your body can be dangerous for your health – and your heart.
+A gradual buildup of cholesterol plaque in the arteries could lead to peripheral artery disease; inevitably, those with the condition will be in search of medication for peripheral artery disease, and thus medical professionals to help them with their treatment.

 It's also very important that you manage your cholesterol for your chronic kidney disease.
 Cholesterol can have harmful effects on your renal functions, if too much is present in the blood.